huggingface/blog/setfit-optimum-intel.md

 ## Summary

-In this blog post, we have learned how to use quantization capabilities present in 🤗 Optimum Intel to optimize SetFit models.
+In this blog post, we have showed how to use quantization capabilities present in 🤗 Optimum Intel to optimize SetFit models.
 After running a quick and easy post-training quantization procedure, we've observed that accuracy level was preserved, while inference throughput increased by nearly 7x.
 This optimization method can be readily applied to any existing SetFit deployment running on Intel Xeon.

 ## References